Thanhlam43k4/k8s-study-lab/README.md

 *Authentication*

-- Just as with many well-designed REST-based APIs, there are multiple strategies that K8s cam employ for authenticating users.
+- Just as with many well-designed REST-based APIs, there are multiple strategies that K8s can employ for authenticating users.
 We can think about each of these strategies as belonging to one of three major groups:

   + Basic Authentication: Since the API Server does currently monitor this file for changes, whenever a user is added, removed,or updated, the API Server needs to be restared in order for these changes to take effect